thirdweb-dev/typescript-sdk/docs/sdk.contractdeployer.deploymultiwrap.md

 ## ContractDeployer.deployMultiwrap() method

+> This API is provided as a preview for developers and may change based on feedback that we receive.
+Do not use this API in a production environment.
+>

-Deploys a new SignatureDrop contract
+Deploys a new Multiwrap contract

 <b>Signature:</b>